CJL1nk/Programming-for-Beginners/README.md

 # L2

 So you've made it this far, farther than most people really.
 By now, you should  have spent at least a couple weeks learning and writing mini programs and maybe even gone beyond.
+Ideally you should already know some of the stuff in here.

 ### ----- What to learn (Ordered) -----
 - File importing and multi-file programs